Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental Evaluation

-\textbf{Datasets and data preparation.} We consider five Bayesian network benchmarks from \texttt{bnlearn}~\citep{scutari2010} (\textsc{Asia}~\citep{asia}, \textsc{Sachs}~\citep{sachs2005causal}, \textsc{Insurance}~\citep{binder1997}, \textsc{Alarm}~\citep{alarm}, and \textsc{Hailfinder}~\citep{abramson1996}), each providing a ground-truth DAG.
-For real-world experiments, we use the \textsc{SIIM-Pneumothorax} dataset~\citep{you2023}, containing chest X-ray images labeled for pneumothorax, with concept annotations generated using a medical pre-trained CLIP model.
-For each dataset, we designate one variable as the task label $Y$ and treat the remaining variables as concepts.
-In the centralized setting, graph-based models use the ground-truth DAG (or a proxy), while in federated and localized settings clients observe only subgraphs of the global structure and have access to local concept annotations.
-To model imperfect local knowledge (or data poisoning), client graphs are perturbed by randomly adding, removing, or reversing a subset of edges.
-See Appendices~\ref{app:datasets}, and \ref{app:datapreparation} for full details.
+\textbf{Datasets and data preparation under heterogeneous partial concept supervision.} We consider five Bayesian network benchmarks from \texttt{bnlearn}~\citep{scutari2010} (\textsc{Asia}\citep{asia}, \textsc{Sachs}~\citep{sachs2005causal}, \textsc{Insurance}~\citep{binder1997}, \textsc{Alarm}~\citep{alarm}, and \textsc{Hailfinder}~\citep{abramson1996}), each with a ground-truth DAG, and two real-world chest X-ray datasets: \textsc{SIIM-Pneumothorax}~\citep{you2023}, with concept annotations generated using a medical CLIP model following established practices~\citep{oikarinen2023,de2025}, and \textsc{CheXpert}~\citep{irvinCheXpert2019}, whose labels are extracted from radiology reports.
+For each dataset, one variable is treated as the task and the remaining as concepts.
+To model heterogeneous settings, clients are assigned different data distributions and observe partial subsets of concepts.
+In the centralized setting, graph-based CMs use the ground-truth DAG or a proxy, whereas in federated and localized ones clients access only their local subgraphs and concepts.
+To model imperfect knowledge (or data poisoning), client graphs are perturbed by randomly adding, removing, or reversing edges (see App.~\ref{app:datasets}, and \ref{app:datapreparation}).When computing accuracy, variables that a model cannot predict under a given training regime (e.g., localized) are assigned chance-level accuracy, defined as the expected accuracy of a uniform random predictor over the corresponding space.